ganelson/inform-evolution/proposals/0032-run-time-problem-reform.md

 ## Motivation

-The process for issuing RTPs is currently very inflexible.
+The process for issuing RTPs in v10 is very inflexible.
 Only `BasicInformKit` and `WorldModelKit` are able to issue them, and even that division into two piles is awkwardly done at present with linker tricks.
 New kits, such as `DialogueKit`, also need to issue RTPs, but currently can't.
 It's also long